From dazzling churches to relics of ancient civilizations, Peru has more than its fair share of striking natural

 Stay at the fantastic Tambopata Research Center ($236 USD double), located in the Tambopata National Reserve, for piranha fishing, nocturnal hiking, birdwatching, ayahuasca rituals, and more.

 Just a word to the wise: don’t forget your mosquito repellent.

 Manu National Park

-This UNESCO World Heritage Site is an area of globally unrivalled biodiversity, uniquely located at the meeting point of the tropical Andes and the Peruvian Amazon basin.
+This UNESCO World Heritage Site is an area of globally unrivaled biodiversity, uniquely located at the meeting point of the tropical Andes and the Peruvian Amazon basin.